What Are the Louvre’s Most Overlooked Treasures?

 Why the rooms survived

-| After the apartments, the rest of the decorative arts stop feeling ornamental.
-They start feeling historical. |
+After the Apartments of Napoleon III, the decorative arts stop feeling ornamental.
+They start feeling historical.

 The Regent Diamond